AgentMC/Sao19/Translate/En/Part7.md

 Scheta also nodded to the words of Kirito.

 "I do not think there is a need to stop the trade business right now also because the merchant parties carry a lot of valuable medicine and media of the human world, so they are welcomed more than I had expected.......
-As a precaution, during merchants’ stay in Obsidia, one of my disciples will be attending them. "
+As a precaution, during merchants’ stay in Obsidia, one of my disciples will be attending them."

 "Eh, disciples......?
 Scheta-san wasn’t transferred with a company....
-Hmm, I was under impression you have come here alone by yourself...? "
+Hmm, I was under impression you have come here alone by yourself...?"

 To Kirito who had a surprised expression on his face painted dark, Isukan answered in a voice that mixed pride and concern.